 While that’s often nerve-wracking, it’s also exciting.
 And what better reason to enjoy yourself than for putting a painful, difficult time behind you and heading towards something better?

-Some Celebration Ideas
+Divorce Celebration Ideas

 People have many ways they celebrate divorce.
 Some burn leftover mementos from their marriage.
-There are miniature coffins so you can bury your wedding ring.
+There are miniature coffins where you can bury your wedding ring.
 It takes various forms, but let’s look at some of the positive, festive, and downright fun ways people celebrate divorce.

 1. Throw A Divorce Party